 The debut of "Ginseng" on 8/11/93 and a later appearance on 8/20/93 (and possibly others) featured Trey on amplified acoustic guitar and Fish on the Madonna washboard with Page and Mike on their normal instruments.
 Later that month, on 8/25/93 in Seattle, the band played an all-acoustic version, followed by an all-acoustic version of "Nellie Kane."
 This acoustic trend continued in spring/summer 1994 (4/13/94, 4/23/94, and 6/16/94, for example).
 The 10/10/94 version includes Steve Cooley as a guest on banjo.Phish, “Ginseng Sullivan” - 2/16/97 Cologne, Germany

 Following 1994, "Ginseng" has been played electric, and most versions are similar.
 As such, a “Ginseng” fan should seek out versions from shows that have other reasons to recommend them, like The Great Went, or 11/29/97.
 If you are interested in hearing Mike flub the vocals, check out 7/21/99.
-"Ginseng" has been played much less frequently since the hiatus, appearing only on 4/17/04, and then its first appearance since the breakup on 11/21/09.
+"Ginseng" has been played much less frequently since the hiatus, appearing only on 4/17/04, and then remaining in limited rotation after its first appearance following the breakup on 11/21/09.